og-hashira/terraform-module-aws-api-gateway/README.md

 ## Examples

-Here is an example of how you can use this module in your inventory structure:
+Here are some examples of how you can use this module in your inventory structure:
 ### Basic Example
 ```hcl
   module "api_gateway" {